MahtabEK/Kibana/README.md

 Here, the "format" string must be written so that it describes the date format we actually have in our data.
 More information on mappings can be found here: https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping.html and detailed information on date formats can be found here: https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-date-format.html and here: http://www.joda.org/joda-time/apidocs/org/joda/time/format/DateTimeFormat.html.
 Hint: Date formats are tricky; for example, note that "M" and "MMM" have different meanings; note also that there are several options for timezone offsets; the one you want is "Z".

-1) Take the associated mapcommand.txt file and modify it so that the created_at field is correctly interpreted as a date.
+**1) Take the associated mapcommand.txt file and modify it so that the created_at field is correctly interpreted as a date.**

 **You can find the modified version called "modified-mapcommand.txt"**